McKee: Teachers should get vaccine before others in Rhode Island

 CUMBERLAND, R.I.
 (WPRI) – Rhode Island governor-in-waiting Dan McKee is publicly disagreeing with the Raimondo administration’s vaccine rollout strategy, saying Saturday that teachers need to be prioritized over others.

-The Democratic lieutenant governor — who is slated to ascend to the state’s top political job once Gov. Gina Raimondo is confirmed as U.S. commerce secretary — met with reporters outside his Cumberland home to express displeasure with the current prioritization plan.
+The Democratic lieutenant governor — who is slated to ascend to the state’s top office once Gov. Gina Raimondo is confirmed as U.S. commerce secretary — met with reporters outside his Cumberland home to express displeasure with the current prioritization plan.

 “We need to really move up on the list teachers and the support staff in schools,” McKee said.
 “We’re not going to open the economy until we do that, and teachers are not going to feel comfortable by and large until we get them vaccinated.”